aiman-al-masoud/deixiscript/docs/problems.md

 x is a button. y is a button. z is a button. every button is green.

-## BUG
+## BUG FIIIIIIIIIIIIIXED :-)

 every red cat is smart red.
-OR: if a cat id red then the cat is red.
+OR: if a cat is red then the cat is red.

 ```
 be(id2, ID365, smart, true) :- be(_, ID365, red, true), be(_, ID365, cat, true)